developer-onizuka/serviceMesh/README.md

 - If EndPoint-A has a logic accessing to Container-B in the same cluster, the access goes through svc-B because it needs to have the stable IP not by a ephemeral IP.
 - If EndPoint-A has a logic accessing to Container-B in the diffrent cluster, it is not reachable because ClusterIP is not shared each other even though clusters are located in same network.

-Kube-proxy creates an iptables rule for each of the backend Pods in the Service as you can see below:
+- Kube-proxy creates an iptables rule for each of the backend Pods in the Service as you can see below:

+The following is a case of

+multiple cluster
+single network
+no control plane
+no mesh
 ```
 Cluster1                                              Cluster2
 +-------------------------------------------------+    +-------------------------------------------------+